Visual Arts

 Portuguese sculpture

-This form of art can be best appreciated by studying the magnificent tombs of the 12th and 13th Centuries that are found around Portugal.
-In the late 18th Century, Brazil was the main influence in Portuguese sculpture, noticeable in the increasing Baroque wooden sculptures that appeared during this time, particularly from the hands of the famous Portuguese artist, Joaquim Machado de Castro.
+This form of art can be best appreciated by studying the magnificent tombs of the 12th–15th centuries that are found around Portugal.
+In the late 18th century, Brazil was the main influence in Portuguese sculpture, noticeable in the increasing Baroque wooden sculptures that appeared during this time, particularly from the hands of the famous Portuguese artist, Machado de Castro (1731–1822).

 The Classical and Romantic traditions of Italy and France left their influence on Machado de Castro in the late 18th century and António Soares dos Reis a century later.

-A school of primitive painters headed by Nuno Gonçalves was prominent in the 15th century, and subsequently Flemish artists interpreted the native style, decorating palaces and convents and leaving a rich heritage of religious art.
+A school of primitive painters headed by Nuno Gonçalves was prominent in the 15th century, and subsequently Flemish artists interpreted the native style, decorating palaces, convents and leaving a rich heritage of religious art.

 The 19th century saw another rebirth of national art with a late Romantic period.
 An era of naturalist realism that followed gave way to rather diffuse experimentation in the 20th century.